Oligodon moricei

-Oligodon moricei, commonly known as Morice's kukri snake, is a species of snake in the family Colubridae.
-The species is endemic to southern Vietnam.
+Oligodon moricei, commonly known as Morice's kukri snake, is a species of snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to southern Vietnam.

 Etymology

-The specific name, moricei, is in honor of French naturalist Albert Morice.
+The specific name, moricei, is in honor of French naturalist Jean Claude Albert Morice.

 Description

-The species O. morecei differs from its cogenerates by the combination of a "rusty brown" vertebral stripe edged by two black stripes, 12 maxillary teeth, 17 dorsal scale rows, a large number of ventral scales, seven supralabials, and a dark belly.
+The species Oligodon moricei differs from its cogenerates by the combination of a "rusty brown" vertebral stripe edged by two black stripes, 12 maxillary teeth, 17 dorsal scale rows, a large number of ventral scales, seven supralabials, and a dark belly.